leondoes/productgrid/README.md

 TODO for now:

--impalement sort by name to product list page
+-implement sort by name to product list page

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text